Lushai Expedition (1869): Forward Policy

 Authorities at Fort William took the stance of punishing Kanai Singh and the Lushai raiders.
-Dr Brown, the political officer of the Kingdom of Manipur, was directed to advance with a contingent to check on Kanai Singh but not to use unnecessary violence.
-The commissioner of Dacca supported Browne to capture Kanai Singh.
+Robert Brown, the political agent of Manipur, was directed to advance with a contingent to check on Kanai Singh but not to use unnecessary violence.
+The commissioner of Dacca supported Brown to capture Kanai Singh.
 The government ordered that all possible punishment should be made upon chiefs who refuse to submit and or surrender the captives of the raids.

-Edgar advocated for a punitive expedition.
+John Edgar, the deputy commissioner of Cachar, advocated a punitive expedition.
 He informed the authorities in the Government of Bengal of his plan to start from Silchar to Sonai to arrest Kanai Singh.
 Edgar also outlined Brown's hesitation and unwillingness to participate in the expedition.
 However, the Raja of Manipur, Chandrakirti Singh, aided Edgar with a 1000-man regiment on 2 February 1869.

 Edgar continued to fight for a stronger response from the government.
 The cold season was about to end and authorities in Fort William did not consider large-scale military operations at such a time to be convenient.
-Browne withdrew his participation by citing the possibility that removing himself from the capital would create panic among the Manipuris.
+Brown withdrew his participation by citing the possibility that removing himself from the capital would create panic among the Manipuris.
 Colonel Nuthall was supplied with a force consisting of the Sylhet Light Infantry, the 7th Native Infantry, a Eurasian battery and strong detachments of the Cachar Frontier Police.

 Three columns were established for the expedition of 1869.
 The West Dhaleswari Column was headed by William Frost Nuthall, the East Cachar Column was headed by Edgar and Major Stevenson, and the Sylhet Column was headed by Mr Kimberly and Mr Baker.